pi-geosolutions/core-geonetwork/docs/eng/geoportal/source/geocatalog/geocatalog.rst

    Search form, with advanced
    options unfolded

-The form in the Search tab gives wide means to query the catalog, depending on relevant fields in the metadata sheets.
+The form in the *Geo-catalog* tab gives wide means to query the catalog, depending on relevant fields in the metadata sheets.
 Each search field defines a specific search criteria, that gets combined with the others.

 **The first form field**, with no label, **is a free search field**, and